jpmorgan98/jpmorgan98.github.io/_pages/disclaimer.md

 * Comments containing hate speech, credible threats, or direct attacks on an individual or group.
 The owner is not responsible for the content in comments.

 This disclaimer is subject to change at anytime.
+(I is used in conjunction with "the owner" to mean the same person)

 I think that should cover it!